-Get genius garden design ideas from the Ideal Young Gardeners of the Year competition!
-The annual event sees horticulture students from six UK colleges design show gardens in small spaces.
+Be inspired by the garden design ideas from the talented young designers who participated in the Young Gardeners of the Year competition.
+I challenged the horticulture students from six of the UK leading colleges to create and design a show garden in a small space.

-The stunning results will inspire visitors with clever planting and landscaping schemes, as well as design tricks to make the most of small gardens.
+These inspiring designs will inspire you with their clever planting and landscaping schemes.
+As well as introduce a few design tricks to make the most of small gardens.

 Read on for the best garden design ideas from the 2016 competition at the Ideal Home Show.
 And see the gardens on display from 18 March – 3 April.